SoSaymon/diceware-passphrase-generator/README.md

 Please note that the security of your generated passphrase depends on the quality and randomness of the wordlist used.
 Use a trusted wordlist and ensure that it has enough entropy to provide adequate security.
 ## Contribution

-Contributions to the BMI Calculator are welcome!
+Contributions to the Diceware Passphrase Generator are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.